CaroMFernandez/login_with_rive_animation_torres_com/README.md

 ## 🔁 What is a State Machine?

-A **State Machine** is a system that defines:
+A State Machine is a logic system that defines:

 - Different animation states (Idle, Checking, Hands Up, Success, Fail)
-- Transitions between states
+- Transitions between those states
-- Rules and triggers for those transitions
+- Conditions that trigger each transition

-In this project, the Rive State Machine controls the bear animation through inputs such as:
+In this project, the State Machine works as the “brain” of the bear animation.

+Flutter communicates with the animation using SMI inputs such as:

 - `isChecking`
 - `isHandsUp`
 - `trigSuccess`
 - `trigFail`

-These inputs allow Flutter to communicate with the animation logic in Rive.
+These inputs allow the animation to react to user focus and typing events in real time.

 ---

-## 🛠 Technologies
+## 🛠 Technologies Used

 - 💙 Flutter
 - 🎯 Dart
+- 🎨 Rive (State Machine)
 - 🖥 Visual Studio Code
-- 🧠 Rive Animation
 - 📁 Git & GitHub
+- 📱 Android Emulator

 ---

-## 📂 Project Structure
+## 📂 Basic Project Structure

 ```
 lib/